flashbots/suave-geth/suave/cmd/suavecli/README.md

 ```

 A SUAVE transaction, referred to as a mevshare bid in the code, takes in two extra arguments: `allowedPeekers` and `executionNodeAddr`.
-These arguement are to utilize a new transaction primitive `types.ConfidentialComputeRequest`, which you can read more about [here](https://github.com/flashbots/suave-geth/tree/suave-poc/suave#confidential-compute-requests).
+These arguments are to utilize a new transaction primitive `types.ConfidentialComputeRequest`, which you can read more about [here](https://github.com/flashbots/suave-geth/tree/suave-poc/suave#confidential-compute-requests).
 The role of `allowedPeekers` is to dictate which contracts can view the confidential data, in our scenario, the goerli bundle being submitted.
 Meanwhile, `executionNodeAddr` points to the intended execution node for the transaction.
 Lastly, Suave nodes have a modified `ethSendRawTransaction` to support this new transaction type.

 ### 4. Send Mevshare Matches 🎯